 Return to the emergency department if:

-- You have an erection that happens without sexual stimulation, is painful, and continues for several hours.
+- You have an erection for more than 4 hours.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.